chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.7.1 =
+*  Tightened up the max_input_vars check to account for older versions of PHP which do not have this setting.
+*  Added support for the WordPress [Editable Roles Filter](http://codex.wordpress.org/Plugin_API/Filter_Reference/editable_roles) per a request from the [WordPress Support Forum](https://wordpress.org/support/topic/mailusers_get_roles-function-to-use-the-core-get_editable_roles?replies=2#post-6513328).

 = Version 4.7.0 =
 * Added code to detect scenario where number of email recipients could potentially exceed the web server's ability to process it (PHP's max_input_vars setting).
 A warning is displayed to the user when this situation is detected.